OCRVblockchain/ansfab/README.md

 * GNU/Linux or MacOS operating system
 * Ansible 2.5.0+

+Provisioned nodes by ansible should have:
+* Ubuntu 16.04
+* python
+* sudo access

 ## Ports, used by default, you probably want to whitelist them in your firewall.

 ### Ports, needed for blockchain instances to communicate with each other: